google/zetasql/docs/protocol-buffers.md

 ```

 In the case where protocol buffers have empty repeated fields, an empty `ARRAY`
 is returned rather than a `NULL`-valued `ARRAY`.
-This behavior cannot be
+This behavior can't be
 changed.

 After a value has been read out of a protocol buffer field, that value is